 Emerging from winter has never before felt quite like this, collectively coming out of a long hibernation.
 The new shoots are more symbolic and budding flowers so uplifting.
 We’re introducing over 340 new varieties of plants to our stores this year.
-Because if 2021 needs anything, it’s the hope that comes with new leaves, and petals.
+Because if this year needs anything, it’s the hope that comes with new leaves, and petals.
 Grow a plot that’ll give back with our refreshed range of fruit, veg and herbs or plant something to last with our new range of hardy plants.
 Fresh colours, tastes, shapes, all creating a bright new landscape in your garden – yes, spring is here.

 Breathe new life into your garden

 Our horticultural team have been busy finding the very best new plants for your gardens.
 Whether you’re getting your hands dirty for the first time or you’re a green-fingered guru, we’ll walk you through what’s new.

 Thankfully, spring colours of all shades are for everyone.
 Grow them here, there, and everywhere you possibly can – hanging baskets, borders, or something kitsch-like in little teacups for the garden table.
 It really is the instant colour we all need.

 So, what flowers have our team been focusing on?

 Celebrate all that’s new with borders that overflow with vibrant vibes.
 An all-time favourite we can’t get enough of are violas, so they now come in packs of 20.